sarajovanovicc23/Retail-Analytics-Dashboard-PowerBI/README.md

 # Retail Sales & Store Performance Dashboard (Power BI)

-Power BI dashboard focused on analyzing retail sales, store performance, and transaction trends using the Adventure Works dataset.
+Power BI dashboard focused on analyzing retail sales, store performance and transaction trends using the Adventure Works dataset.

 ---

 ## Overview

-This project presents a retail analytics solution designed to provide insights into store performance, product trends, and sales distribution across locations.
+This project presents a retail analytics solution designed to provide insights into store performance, product trends and sales distribution across locations.
 It enables users to explore key business metrics and identify top-performing stores and products.

 ---